MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

    >**Note:** If there are issues with starting the compute node, see [here](admin-diagnostics.md).

 1. [Launch the administration utility](admin-utility.md#launch) with administrator privileges (Windows) or `root`/ `sudo` privileges (Linux).

+    >[!NOTE]
+    >You can bypass the interactive configuration steps of the node using the argument `-silentoneboxinstall` and by defining a password for [the local `admin` account](security-authentication.md#local) when you launch the administration utility.
+If you choose this method, you can skip the next 3 steps.
+For R Server 9.1 on Windows, for example, the syntax might be:
+    `dotnet Microsoft.RServer.Utils.AdminUtil\Microsoft.RServer.Utils.AdminUtil.dll -silentoneboxinstall my-password`.

 1. Choose the option to **Configure R Server for Operationalization**.